Kindness is connection: An antidote to loneliness in teens

 Then there’s social media.
 Yes, it can help many teens connect, but scrolling through highly curated content can also raise feelings of inadequacy (for adults too!).
 Some social media posts can make a teen feel like their regular day can never match up to others.
 Posts can create a sense of FOMO (fear of missing out) or FOBLO fear of being left out), which can exacerbate these feelings of loneliness.

 There are also biological reasons why teens are especially at risk for loneliness.
 The part of the brain called the prefrontal cortex - the part that helps guide our actions and regulates our emotions - is still developing.
 And this is compounded by the fact that as children, they were rarely alone.
 They simply don’t have coping skills for feelings of loneliness and are not comfortable with solitude.

 Have you ever noticed that when you help out a friend that you feel a sense of joy?
 Well, there is a reason for that.
 Researchers have found that kindness is contagious and that if you are kind to someone, they are more likely to perform an act of kindness for someone else.
 When we perform an act of kindness, a hormone called oxytocin is released which promotes a feeling of well-being, relationship and connection with another.

 Kindness has never been more important in this time when we, and our teens, have never felt lonelier.
-Literature shows that loneliness can be more lethal than smoking six packs of cigarettes a day.
+Research shows that loneliness can be more lethal than smoking six packs of cigarettes a day.
 Social isolation has been a symptom of the pandemic for many of us, and loneliness has especially been an issue for teens because of the social separation caused by attending school from home rather than in person with their friends.

 So when you see your child, teen, loved one or even yourself having a tough day, try to engage in an act of kindness for someone else.
-It may just deliver the mood boost that they — or you — need in that moment.
+It may just deliver the mood boost that they — or you — need at that moment.